 People to People International have over the past few years collaborated with the Church, arranging a VBS for kids age 7-13.
 These activites gather araound 80 kids in this age span.
 This is done as a half day activity.
 Over the past few years we have seen how the VBS has reached many children.
 The number of kids attending has increased from one year to the next.
 We are very blessed seeing this many kids coming to the summer activities that the Church has.

-For the older kids age 13-19 we have for a numer of years finacially been supporting the Church in sending of their older kids to Summer camp.
+For the kids age 13 and up we have for a numer of years finacially been supporting the Church in sending of their older kids to Summer camp.
 This is also an activity that is done in Collaboration with many surrounring churches and also a big youth organisation called Nadedja, that owns a huge camp site.
 The summer camps usually gathers a few hundered of youth every summer.
 In the recent years we have been able to finacially support about 100 teenagers coming fom socially disantavtage families in the area.